Acceptance and commitment therapy: History

 In 2020, a review of meta-analyses examined 20 meta-analyses that included 133 studies and 12,477 participants.
 The authors concluded ACT is efficacious for all conditions examined, including anxiety, depression, substance use, pain, and transdiagnostic groups.
 Results also showed that ACT was generally superior to inactive controls, treatment as usual, and most active intervention conditions.

-In 2020–2021, after three RCTs of ACT by the World Health Organization (WHO), WHO released an ACT-based self-help course for "groups of up to 30 people who have lived through or are living through adversity".
+In 2020–2021, after three RCTs of ACT by the World Health Organization (WHO), WHO released an ACT-based self-help course Self-Help Plus (SH+) for "groups of up to 30 people who have lived through or are living through adversity".
+As of July 2023, there are six RCTs of Self-Help Plus.

-In 2022, a systematic review of meta-analyses about interventions for depressive symptoms in people living with chronic pain concluded that ACT for general chronic pain "showed the most robust effects and can be prioritized for implementation in clinical practice".
+In 2022, a systematic review of meta-analyses about interventions for depressive symptoms in people living with chronic pain concluded "Acceptance and commitment therapy for general chronic pain, and fluoxetine and web-based psychotherapy for fibromyalgia showed the most robust effects and can be prioritized for implementation in clinical practice".

 Professional organizations

 The Association for Contextual Behavioral Science is committed to research and development in the area of ACT, RFT, and contextual behavioral science more generally.
 As of 2023 it had over 8,000 members worldwide, about half outside of the United States.
-It holds annual "world conference" meetings each summer, with the location alternating between North America and Europe.
+It holds annual "world conference" meetings each summer, with the location alternating between North America, Europe, and South America.

 The Association for Behavior Analysis International (ABAI) has a special interest group for practitioner issues, behavioral counseling, and clinical behavior analysis ABA:I. ABAI has larger special interest groups for autism and behavioral medicine.
 ABAI serves as the core intellectual home for behavior analysts.
-ABAI sponsors three conferences/year—one multi-track in the U.S., one specific to Autism and one international.
+ABAI sponsors three conferences/year—one multi-track in the U.S., one specific to autism and one international.

 The Association for Behavioral and Cognitive Therapies (ABCT) also has an interest group in behavior analysis, which focuses on clinical behavior analysis.
 ACT work is commonly presented at ABCT and other mainstream CBT organizations.

 The British Association for Behavioural and Cognitive Psychotherapies (BABCP) has a large special interest group in ACT, with over 1,200 members.

 Doctoral-level behavior analysts who are psychologists belong to the American Psychological Association's (APA) Division 25—Behavior analysis.
 ACT has been called a "commonly used treatment with empirical support" within the APA-recognized specialty of behavioral and cognitive psychology.